Meet Molly Sandstrom

 - She’s trained 100 Resident Peer Leaders on consent ahead of their shifts on duty during Spring Weekend.

-Spring Weekend will kick off on Wednesday, April 24, and we can’t wait to see what Molly and her team will pull off to create consent, bodily autonomy, and respect at Brown’s biggest concert of the year.
+Spring Weekend kicked off on Wednesday, April 24, and Molly and her team created important conversations about consent, bodily autonomy, and respect at Brown’s biggest concert of the year.